pfroysdon/pfroysdon.github.io/_pages/reading-rack.md

 - [A Guide to Complicated Watches](https://amzn.to/3ZsjJLW) 08/23
 - [The Mechanics of Mechanical Watches and Clocks](https://amzn.to/3PIU2nc) 08/23
 - [Watchmaking - George Daniels](https://amzn.to/3na44C9) The best book to get you started in watchmaking.
 09/19
-- [The Watchmakers' Staking Tool - K&D Co.](https://amzn.to/3FGFIq7) Ver useful to undersatnd the staking tool and its applications.
+- [The Watchmakers' Staking Tool - K&D Co.](https://amzn.to/3FGFIq7) Ver useful to understand the staking tool and its applications.
 12/19
 - [Bench Practices for Watch Repairers - Fried](https://amzn.to/42w2IBF) 12/19
 - [2,100 Victorian Monograms (Lettering, Calligraphy, Typography)](https://amzn.to/3JWUpYn) A great reference for artistic design that is nearly a lost art.
 12/19
 - [5000 Decorative Monograms for Artists and Craftspeople](https://amzn.to/3nbo5s0) A great reference for artistic design that is nearly a lost art.
 12/19